Shaping in Real Life

 Over the last couple years, I've worked with a wide variety of companies with very different structures — teams with big gaps between junior and senior levels, where programmers far out-number the designers, or where time constraints make long six-week cycles out of the question.

-The key to helping teams in such circumstances has been to break apart the "pure" system of Shape Up into separate, focused practices they can adopt one-by-one, and then gradually combine them into a process that's custom-fit for the organization.
-After going through this with different companies, definite patterns emerged, and I'm very excited to share these techniques with you in this course.
+The key to helping teams in such circumstances has been to break apart the pure by-the-book system of Shape Up into separate, focused practices you can adopt one-by-one, and then gradually combine into a way of working that's custom-fit for your organization.
+After going through this with different companies, definite patterns emerged, and I'm very excited to share these techniques with you in this ever-evolving course.